Omjihn/GetNextLine/README.md

 If you encounter an unexpected error, please send me a detailed report, and I will try to fix it.

+> [!CAUTION]
-This function is one of the first projects at 42 school.
+> This function is one of the first projects at 42 school.
 If you are a 42 student, please don't copy-paste this code if you haven't passed this project.
 All the knowlages from this project will be very useful for your cursus.

 <details>

 <summary>French Manual</summary>

 Prototype :